BlueBrain/NeuroM/doc/source/file_formats.rst

 ^^^^^^^^^^^^^

 It is not considered a good practice to represent the same section of the tree in different places within a file, but it is not forbidden.
-However, the parent ID should be smaller that the current ID of a point.
+The parent ID should always be smaller that the current ID of a point.

 .. todo::
     Add reference to SWC paper and more semantic constraints.